hakavlad/tird/README.md

 - `tird` does not support Reed–Solomon error correction.
 - `tird` does not support splitting the output into chunks.
 - `tird` does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, cannot be encrypted or hidden).
-- `tird` does not provide a graphical user interface (may be implemented later).
+- `tird` does not provide a graphical user interface.
 - `tird` does not provide a password generator.
 - `tird` does not wipe sensitive data from the heap.
 - `tird` can only encrypt one file per iteration.
 Encryption of directories and multiple files is not supported.
 - `tird` does not fake file timestamps (atime, mtime, ctime).
-- `tird` encryption speed is not very fast: up to 186 MiB/s (in my tests).
+- `tird` encryption speed is not very fast: up to 180 MiB/s (in my tests).

 ## Warnings